Quantum complexity and localization in random and time-periodic unitary circuits: Introduction

 In quantum computing, the complexity of pure states is defined as the size of the smallest circuit that produces the state from a product state, while the complexity of a unitary is defined as the smallest circuit that approximates the unitary.
 This notion of quantum circuit complexity has recently gained interest due to connections between gate complexity and holography in AdS/CFT correspondence\,\cite{https://doi.org/10.1002/prop.201500092,PhysRevD.90.126007,PhysRevD.93.086006,PhysRevD.97.086015,PhysRevLett.116.191301}.
 It is conjectured that in the bulk theory, the wormhole's volume is dual to the boundary state's quantum complexity, whose growth has been proved for the random unitary circuits\,\cite{haferkamp_linear_2022}.

-Recently, the notion of state and operator complexity based on Krylov basis (which is referred to as `quantum complexity' for convenience) defined using the generator of evolution operator has been extensively studied as a probe of information scrambling\,\cite{PhysRevX.9.041017,PhysRevD.106.046007,PhysRevB.106.195125,rabinoviciOperatorComplexityJourney2021b,caputaOperatorGrowth2d2021,10.21468/SciPostPhys.13.2.037,bhattacharyaOperatorGrowthKrylov2022b,bhattacharyaKrylovComplexityOpen2023d,caputaSpreadComplexityTopological2023a,rabinoviciKrylovLocalizationSuppression2022,PhysRevD.109.066010, Bhattacharya:2024szw}.
-Operator complexity (known as Krylov complexity) is conjectured to grow at most exponentially in nonintegrable systems and can be used to extract the Lyapunov exponent, therefore, establishing a connection with OTOCs\,\cite{barbonEvolutionOperatorComplexity2019a,PhysRevX.9.041017}.
+Recently, the notion of state and operator complexity in Krylov basis defined using the generator of evolution operator has been extensively studied as a probe of information scrambling\,\cite{PhysRevX.9.041017,PhysRevD.106.046007,PhysRevB.106.195125,rabinoviciOperatorComplexityJourney2021b,caputaOperatorGrowth2d2021,10.21468/SciPostPhys.13.2.037,bhattacharyaOperatorGrowthKrylov2022b,bhattacharyaKrylovComplexityOpen2023d,caputaSpreadComplexityTopological2023a,rabinoviciKrylovLocalizationSuppression2022,PhysRevD.109.066010, Bhattacharya:2024szw}.
+Operator complexity (known as Krylov complexity) is conjectured to grow at most exponentially in non-integrable systems and can be used to extract the Lyapunov exponent, therefore, establishing a connection with OTOCs\,\cite{barbonEvolutionOperatorComplexity2019a,PhysRevX.9.041017}.
 On the other hand state complexity (known as spread complexity), a generalization of Krylov complexity for quantums states, is used as a probe to study quantum chaos and topological phase transitions\,\cite{PhysRevB.106.195125,caputaSpreadComplexityTopological2023a, MBLupcoming}.
 Furthermore, since by construction this notion of complexity measures the delocalization of a wave function in the Krylov basis with time, it also captures the localization of the wavefunction by suppression in the complexity saturation value \cite{rabinoviciKrylovLocalizationSuppression2022}.